open-mmlab/mmselfsup/docs/en/overview.md

 ## Introduction of Self-supervised Learning

 Self-supervised learning(SSL) is a promising learning paradigm, which aims to leverage the potential of the huge amount of unlabeled data.
-In SSL, we typically uses the label generated automatically without human labor, to learn a model to extract the discriminative representation of the data.
+In SSL, we typically use the label generated automatically without human labor, to learn a model to extract the discriminative representation of the data.
 Equipped with the powerful pre-trained model by SSL, we are able to improve various downstream vision tasks currently.

 The community has witnessed rapid development of SSL in the past few years.
 Our codebase aims to become an easy-to-use and user-friendly library, to help the research and engineering.
 We will elaborate the properties and design of MMSelfSup in the following sections.